Pelvic Floor First Step Workouts

 Step workouts are fun and different from most other workouts because you have personal space on and around your step.
 So implement the alternatives above and enjoy a pelvic floor-safe workout.

-If you would like to learn more or become a Step Instructor, join me for a FREE ‘Step from the Start’ one-hour seminar at 10 am on May 14th 2023.
+If you would like to learn more or become a Step Instructor, join me for a FREE ‘Step from the Start’ one-hour Master Class at 10 am on Sunday, July 14th 2024.
 During the seminar, you’ll discover the fundamental techniques of freestyle Step and core moves that will empower you to design classes that you’ll love teaching and your clients will love taking.
 Don’t miss out on this opportunity to elevate your fitness career!

 0 Comments